gaberull/excel_gcp_mysql_webapp/README.md

 ### TODO

 - [ ] Clean up GCP folders and remove old file versions
+- [ ] See about changing permissions on Google cloud storage bucket to not be quite so open
 - [ ] See about moving php scripts and other files to ```scripts/```
 - [ ] Add more of my saved resources to Resources section below in README
 - [ ] Handle multiple files being uploaded